aungpyaeap/gower-distance-matlab/readme.md

-# Gower Distance for MATLAB
+# Gower Distance MATLAB
-The Gower distance is a measure of similarity and distance between two data points that can handle mixed data types [^1].
-This repository contains a MATLAB implementation of the Gower distance calculation for datasets.
+The Gower distance is a measure of similarity and distance between two data points that can handle mixed data types [1].
+This repository contains a MATLAB implementation of the Gower distance calculation for mixed datasets.
-[^1]: Gower, J. C. (1971).
-A general coefficient of similarity and some of its properties.
-Biometrics, 857-871.

 **Usage:** Paste `GowerDistance()` function in MATLAB.
 Example usage is as follows.
 ```m